Dukes Creek Falls in Helen, Georgia. Photo by @jake.teki

 Rent a kayak or a pontoon and paddle along the crystal-clear Toccoa River while you take in the new fall foliage on the picturesque countryside.

 If you can't go without modern convenience, big city sophistication meets small-town Southern charm in Blue Ridge.
-After a day exploring shops, galleries and the mountains, quench your thirst at Blue Ridge Brewery.
+After a day exploring shops, galleries and the mountains, quench your thirst at Fannin Brewing Company.
 The establishment represents a growing craft beer focus in this region of Georgia.
-Rabun County hosts the occasional distillery and brewery tour, but if you can't make that date, you could always plan your own.
-Wineries and orchards abound in Northwest Georgia.
+Wineries and orchards also abound in Northwest Georgia.

 You'll also find the unexpected in the North Georgia mountains.
 You can get a breathtaking look at the changing colors of the Chattahoochee National Forest and the serene waters of the Toccoa River from your seat on Blue Ridge Scenic Railway.
 You can take this 26-mile round trip in a vintage open-air rail car or one with the comforts of climate control.
 Fall foliage tours on the Blue Ridge Scenic Railway run from the end of September to the beginning of November.